Avoid the inspector look.

 Aspheric lenses are commonly available in lightweight materials such as polycarbonate and Trivex, but can also be made from CR39 (regular lens plastic.)

-As you can tell, there are a lot of options to choose from, so feel free to get in touch about your ideal set of lenses.
+As you can tell, there are a lot of options to choose from, so feel free to contact our partner lens lab about your ideal set of lenses.

 Hopefully you found this article useful.